MartinsMessias/deepsite-locally/README.md

-# DeepSite v2 🚀
+# Retro Builder 🚀

-> **Fork Notice:** This project is a fork of the original [DeepSite by enzostvs on Hugging Face Spaces](https://huggingface.co/spaces/enzostvs/deepsite).
+> **Fork Notice:** This project is a fork of the original [Retro Builder by enzostvs on Hugging Face Spaces](https://huggingface.co/spaces/enzostvs/retro-builder). // TODO: Update if new Hugging Face space exists

-> **Note:** If you want to access the previous version of DeepSite, check the `main-v1` branch on this repository.
+> **Note:** If you want to access the previous version of Retro Builder, check the `main-v1` branch on this repository.

 ![Banner Screenshot](./localconfig.png)

-Run **DeepSite** in your own environment, without relying on external services!
+Run **Retro Builder** in your own environment, without relying on external services!
 Perfect for those who want to customize, integrate, or have full control over the platform.

 ---

-## How to run DeepSite v2 locally
+## How to run Retro Builder locally

 ### 1. Clone the repository
 ```bash